TipsyCoin/TipsyCoin/README.md

 ## Contract list
 ### TipsyCoin.sol
 The main contract.
 After Initialization(), at launch, AddLiquidity() is called during Go Time.
 All LP tokens minted during the AddLiquidity() event are sent to TokenLocker, which locks the LP for 5 years.
 All additional LP created (for example during Buybacks) is also sent to TokenTimeLock.sol.
-Only sells are taxed, in the manner described in Design Notes above
+Only sells are taxed, in the manner described in Design Notes above.

 ### TokenTimeLock.sol
 Small auxiliary contract that holds the LP tokens minted above.
 Since this contract is 'single use', it doesn't use a proxy pattern, and is instead deployed directly from TipsyCoin.sol, using Create().
 The Benificary() of this contract is set to the address of TipsyCoin.sol, and the LP Release() may be called by anyone.
 Then, LP may be Salvaged() by the current Owner() of TipsyCoin.sol and redeemed, burned, or locked again.